Click on any thumbnail to view an enlarged

 "Mr." is not exactly Mr. but in English there is not such a thing I

-can think of as equivalent.
+can think of as an equivalent.

 The scroll was written in 1926 and is

 not a copy.
-This is from Kyuushuu.
+This is from Kyushu.

 Written by a martial artist Seiko